Experience a riverboat ride in Kurashiki Bikan Historical Quarter! From purchasing tickets to riding instructions and gourmet food

 * Departs every 30 minutes

-Suspended days: March to December / 2nd Monday (excluding public holidays) January to February / Weekdays *Only operates on Saturdays, Sundays and public holidays
+Closed: March to December / 2nd Monday (excluding public holidays) January to February / Weekdays *Operates only on Saturdays, Sundays and public holidays

-Year-end and New Year's holiday rates: 700 yen for adults, 350 yen for children (ages 5 to elementary school age), free for children under 5 *Only available on the day (no reservations)
+Year-end and New Year's holiday rates: 700 yen for adults, 350 yen for children (ages 5 to elementary school age), free for children under 5 *Only available on the day (reservations not accepted)

-Drop-in gourmet ① Kurashiki Udon Bukkake An Furuichi
+Drop-in gourmet spot ① Kurashiki Udon soup udon Furuichi

-They also have many inbound customers, and the Wagyu beef shabu-shabu udon menu is apparently popular.
+They have many inbound customers, and the Wagyu beef shabu-shabu udon menu is apparently popular.

-There is also a tablet menu available, which is multilingual, so foreign visitors tourists can feel at ease.
+There is also a tablet menu available, and it is multilingual, so foreign visitors tourists can feel at ease.

-The shop also has a wide selection of souvenirs including the bukkake we had in the store, which can also be purchased from the official website.
+The shop also has a wide selection of souvenirs including the soup udon we received in the store, which can also be purchased from the official website.
 They are popular souvenirs unique to Kurashiki.

 TEL: 086-435-3900